-This review follows the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines(21) (Supplement A) for reporting in systematic reviews and the AMSTAR checklist(22).
-Because it is well evidenced that information specialists best develop search strategies(23), a medical librarian was involved in developing the search strategy for this review.
-The Peer Review of Electronic Search Strategies (PRESS) checklist(24) was used for this process, and the Transparent Reporting of a multivariable prediction model for Individual Prognosis or Diagnosis checklist (TRIPOD) checklist(25) was used to rate the methodological robustness of all the prediction studies.
-Where meta-analysis was impossible, the Synthesis Without Meta-analysis (SWiM) guidelines (26) were used to maximise reporting robustness.
-An adapted Risk of Bias in Non-Randomised Studies - of Interventions (ROBINS-I)(27) checklist was used to assess the Risk of Bias (ROB) in primary studies.
-Further details of this are provided in Supplement C.
+This review follows the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines [21] (Supplementary Material 1) for reporting in systematic reviews and the AMSTAR checklist [22].
+Because it is well known that information specialists best develop search strategies [23], a medical librarian was involved in developing the search strategy for this review.
+The Peer Review of Electronic Search Strategies (PRESS) checklist [24] was used for this process, and the Transparent Reporting of a Multivariate Prediction Model for Individual Prognosis or Diagnosis checklist (TRIPOD) checklist [25] was used to rate the methodological robustness of all the prediction studies.
+When a meta-analysis was impossible, the Synthesis Without Meta-analysis (SWiM) guidelines [26] were used to maximise reporting robustness.
+The adapted Risk of Bias in Nonrandomized Studies - of Interventions (ROBINS-I) [27] checklist was used to assess the risk of bias (ROB) in primary studies.
+Further details of the checklist are provided in Supplementary Material 3.

-Articles were searched for in seven scholarly databases covering medicine and computer science: ACM Digital Library, Arxiv, Embase, IEEE Explore, PubMed, Scopus and Google Scholar between the dates 1/1/2015 through 1/1/2023, available in the English language.
+Articles were searched for in seven scholarly databases covering medicine and computer science, namely, the ACM Digital Library, Arxiv, Embase, IEEE

+Explore, PubMed, Scopus and Google Scholar, between 1/1/2015 and 1/1/2023, available in the English language.
 Articles published in abstract form before 2023 were included.
-2015 was selected as the starting year for this review because it covers the climax of the era of RB methods through to the age following the discovery of the attention mechanism(3), which transformed the field and allowed for part self-supervised DL in clinical NLP.
+The year 2015 was selected as the starting year for this review because it covers the climax of the era of RB methods through the age following the discovery of the attention mechanism [3], which transformed the field and allowed for part self-supervised DL in clinical NLP.

-A combination of search terms relating to NLP and gastroenterology was selected based on the Medical Subject Headings vocabulary (U.S. National Library of Medicine) with additional terms identified from prior NLP-focused reviews, in particular the work of Nehme et al. (15) who also collaborated with a medical information specialist.
-Extensive details of the search strategy are provided in Supplement B.
+A combination of search terms relating to NLP and gastroenterology was selected based on the Medical Subject Headings vocabulary (U.S. National Library of Medicine) with additional terms identified from prior NLP-focused reviews, in particular the work of Nehme et al. [15] who also collaborated with a medical information specialist.
+Extensive details of the search strategy are provided in Supplementary Material 2.